-Model Information: The Autotune Series of Variable Frequency Feeder Cubes® generates an output frequency for feeding that is independent from the power line frequency.
+Model Information for each unit: The Autotune Series of Variable Frequency Feeder Cubes® generates an output frequency for feeding that is independent from the power line frequency.
 An optional vibration sensor, P/N 123-215, can be used to maintain the vibratory feeder at a constant feed rate.
 The start/stop operation of the output can be controlled with an optional parts sensor.
 For more information on this control, refer to the enclosed Adjustments and Set Up pages.
+Unit B is interlocked (subordinate) to the operation of Unit A so that Unit B operates only when Unit A is feeding parts.
+The interlock can be reconfigured.